kraai/chef-web-docs/chef_master/source/cookstyle.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/cookstyle.rst>`__

-Cookstyle is a code linting tool that helps you to write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logic mistakes in your code.
+Cookstyle is a code linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logic mistakes in your code.

 Cookstyle is powered by the RuboCop linting engine.
 RuboCop ships with over three-hundred rules, or cops, designed to detect common Ruby coding mistakes and enforce a common coding style.
 We've customized Cookstyle with a subset of those cops that we believe are perfectly tailored for cookbook development.
 We also ship Chef-specific cops that catch common cookbook coding mistakes, cleanup portions of code that are no longer necessary, and detect deprecations that prevent cookbooks from running on the latest releases of Chef Infra Client.